-KUCO/KBCW members help insure the continuance of locally programmed classical music in central Oklahoma.
-As one of only a handful of all classical public radio stations nationwide, KUCO/KBCW provides a truly unique alternative to commercial market offerings and public station news/talk formats.
+KUCO/KBCW/KCSC members help insure the continuance of locally programmed classical music in central Oklahoma.
+As one of only a handful of all classical public radio stations nationwide, KUCO/KBCW/KCSC provides a truly unique alternative to commercial market offerings and public station news/talk formats.

 Listener contributions help cover the cost of programming fees, equipment replacement and repair, and maintenance of our CD library which contains over 12,000 CDs.
 In order to bring you the finest and broadest selection of classical music, new recordings must be purchased and older recordings occasionally replaced.